viodid/automatic-born2beroot/README.md

 # Automatic-born2beroot
 Script to automate all the task for the Born2beRoot assignment of the 42 school.
+(No Bonus)

 ## Usage
  - Download your iso image; Debian or CentOS (only 8 or higher).